ipfabric/docs/docs/IP_Fabric_API/authentication.md

 It can be requested for new access tokens until the refresh token is used, revoked, or expired.

-: A refresh token expires after 24 hours of not being used for generation of a new access token.
-Refresh tokens must be stored securely by an application as it creates a new Access Token and allowing access to the system.
+: A refresh token expires 24 hours after not being used for generation of a new access token.
+Refresh tokens must be stored securely by an application as it creates a new Access Token and allows access to the system.

 : Starting in IP Fabric version `6.1.0` the `refreshToken` is rotated after every use and a new one is issued.